salesforce/apex-mockery/README.md

 }
 ```

-Have a look at the [recipes](force-app/recipes/classes/mocking/) to have a deeper overview of what can be done with the mocking API.
+Have a look at the [recipes](force-app/recipes/classes/mocking/) to have a deeper overview of what you can do with the mocking API.

 ### Assert on a spy